 Comments Submitted January 2008

 Multiple-witness sighting of large fireball and other unidentified object(s) flying from West to East over the NJ shoreline.
-Object(s) were reported to have allegedly crashed into the Altantic Ocean.
+Object(s) were reported to have allegedly crashed into the Atlantic Ocean.
 Local police and U.S. Coast Guard search missions were dispatched by boat, helicopter and on the beach.

 "The Normandy Beach sightings of September 1, 2007 were witnessed by dozens of people at many different locations along the Eastern U.S. seaboard, from as far north as Long Island, New York to possibly as far South as South Carolina.
 Telephone calls were received by police, fire department and Coast Guard officials during the 8:30 PM to 11:30 PM timeframe.
 The event, involving a fireball and other unidentified aerial objects, was reported on radio and television newscasts, as well as in new many newspapers and on the Internet.
-NY-SPI's primary investigation focused on the actual location where objects were reported to have "crashed" into the Altantic Ocean and in the area from where the Coast Guard search had occurred.
+NY-SPI's primary investigation focused on the actual location where objects were reported to have "crashed" into the Atlantic Ocean and in the area from where the Coast Guard search had occurred.
 The Coast Guard search encountered no debris on the surface of the water.

 NY-SPI obtained the exact coordinates of the Coast Guard's search missions (provided to us by the C.G.) and subsequently embarked on a search of the ocean floor beneath the water.
 Our investigation team was equipped with a diver, sonar, magnetometer, GPS, radar, an underwater camera and other search instrumentation.
 The team did not have high expectations of actually finding or recovering what may have crashed into the water, understanding that it was like looking for a needle in a haystack.
 Assuming the search coordinates provided were correct and assuming the object we were looking for had actually crashed in the area that we had searched, there were still many possibilities that could have caused us to come up empty-handed.
 For example, the proposed object may have embedded itself beneath the sand on impact; or clam boats trawling the ocean floor may have buried it; or perhaps whatever the object was (as witnessed on the water with the red beacon) may have sunk and already been quietly recovered before we got there.
 Nonetheless, we proceeded with our search and the case remains and open mystery.
 Additional witnesses have come forward to NY-SPI with their accounts since the investigation was filmed." - OK